tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Continue to _The History of Neural Networks_ slide and highlight the following:

-* The concept of ANNs was presented for the very first time in 1943, when Warren McCulloch and Walter Pitts opened the subject by creating a computational model for neural networks that they implemented using electrical circuits.
+* The concept of ANNs was presented for the very first time in 1943 when Warren McCulloch and Walter Pitts opened the subject by creating a computational model for neural networks that they implemented using electrical circuits.

 * From that initial idea of a single neuron, the concept evolved the last decades to more complex models that propose creating connections between neurons to the point of creating what we know Today as neural networks.

-* Nowadays neural networks are discussed in almost every field, from preventing cancer or credit card frauds to creating artistic expressions using artificial intelligence or having self-driving cars.
+* Nowadays, neural networks are discussed in almost every field, from preventing cancer or credit card frauds to creating artistic expressions using artificial intelligence or having self-driving cars.

 Follow to the slide entitled _The Future is here: Awesome applications of neural nets_ and highlight the following: